aflah02/Storage-Usage-Tracker/README.md

 1. Upon opening the app, you will see a button on clicking which you can choose the directory you want to analyze.
 2. The app will display a table listing all files and folders within the specified directory, along with their respective sizes in a human-readable format (e.g., KB, MB, GB).
-3. The total size of the directory will also be shown at the bottom of the table.
+3. The total size of the directory will also be shown at the top of the table.

 ## Contributing